nsaripalli/eau2/report/report.md

   - Chunks can be put into the kv store from a node not storing the chunk, ie the key for a put can have a different index than the node (the put is distributed).

+  - Currently empty dataframes cannot be redistributed over the network.
+This is probably be fine for the eau2 use case, but is a limitation that needs to be refactored.

+  - Wait and Get needs to be refactored, so we can request for non-existing keys.